Vennverse/autojobr-main/replit.md

 - **Deployment**: Configured for Replit Autoscale deployment
 - **Host**: Frontend binds to 0.0.0.0:5000 for proper proxy handling

-## Recent Changes (Sept 30, 2025)
+## Recent Changes (Oct 01, 2025)
 - ✅ GitHub import successfully configured for Replit environment
-- ✅ Workflow configured: "Start application" runs `npm run dev` on port 5000 with webview output
+- ✅ Workflow configured: "Start application" runs `npm run dev` on port 5000 with webview output type
-- ✅ Vite server configured with `host: 0.0.0.0` and `allowedHosts: true` for Replit proxy compatibility
+- ✅ Vite server already configured with `host: 0.0.0.0` and `allowedHosts: true` for Replit proxy compatibility
 - ✅ PostgreSQL database connected and verified (using DATABASE_URL environment variable)
 - ✅ All backend services initialized successfully (AI, WebSocket, file storage, payment integrations)
 - ✅ Frontend loading correctly with React + Vite HMR working
-- ✅ Deployment configured for Replit Autoscale with build and start commands
+- ✅ Deployment configured for Replit Autoscale with build and start commands in .replit file
 - ✅ No LSP errors or TypeScript issues detected
+- ✅ Application fully functional and running on port 5000

 ## Architecture Notes
 - The app uses a monolithic architecture with frontend and backend in one repo